VioletGiraffe/Darkroom/docs/architecture/media-widgets.md

 The grid also constructs it caption-less (the name lives in the footer), so its caption strip collapses to zero.
 Framed, captioned thumbnails (single-frame viewers, Compare) are unchanged.

-### Lazy load & serialized I/O
+### Loading

 The render is **not** started at construction.
-The first `paintEvent` arms a short dwell timer and starts the load only if the card is still visible when it fires — so a grid (which paints only its visible cards) never decodes off-screen ones, and a fast scroll loads nothing it doesn't come to rest on.
-All thumbnail loads post to one process-wide worker thread (`Core/IoThreadPool`, a hidden single-thread `QThreadPool`), serializing disk reads so a spinning disk isn't seek-thrashed when a whole screenful loads at once.
+The first `paintEvent` arms a short dwell timer and renders only if the card is still visible when it fires — so a grid (which paints only its visible cards) never loads off-screen ones, and a fast scroll loads nothing it doesn't come to rest on.

+A load runs in two stages: the **file read** on one process-wide I/O thread (`Core/IoThreadPool`, a hidden single-thread pool) so a spinning disk isn't seek-thrashed by parallel reads, then the **decode** on the shared CPU pool so it fans across cores without blocking the next read.
+The decode reads straight to the target size (`QImageReader::setScaledSize` — a reduced-scale libjpeg decode for JPEG), far cheaper than a full decode plus downscale and free of the aliasing that a single large downscale caused; it also applies EXIF orientation.

+Cards are built parentless and reparented later, so the device-pixel-ratio isn't reliable until the widget is on its real screen — another reason the render lives in `paintEvent`, which captures the correct DPR and re-renders if an earlier one was stale.

 ### Drag